-Recently reintroduced into the county by the Herpetolgical Conservation Trust (HCT), the last reliable record of an indigenous Kent Sand Lizard dates back to 1969.
+Recently reintroduced into the county by the Amphibian and Reptile Conservation Trust, the last reliable record of an indigenous Kent Sand Lizard dates back to 1969.

-Though there have been no reports of sand lizards in Kent since the 1970's, a number of KRAG members believe that it is not entirely impossible that the species still occurs naturally within the county, watch this space!
+Though there have been no reports of native Sand Lizards in Kent since the 1970s, a number of KRAG members believe that it is not entirely impossible that the species still occurs naturally within the county, watch this space!